letmejustputthishere/goa/README.md

+The current version of this application is deployed to `https://goa-app.vercel.app/`.

 # development

 - we rely on vercel serverless functions to authenticate to github, thus we have to use `vercel dev -l 127.0.0.1:3000` for local development instead of `yarn dev`. make sure the correct callback url is set in the github application settings.